Fields & Encoding¶

 ¶

-Time-aware encoding for dates and timestamps.
+Proximity-preserving encoding for dates and timestamps.

 Storage: Unix epoch seconds (i64 precision).
 Timezone: Naive datetime/strings use local time; timezone-aware respected.
 NULLs: Field omitted from storage; queries treat as "no match".